galminyana/CheatSheets/DNS/Basics.md

 _sip._tcp.example.com.
 300   IN   SRV   0   5   5060   voip1.example.com.
 ```

-- **Recursive Name Server:** DNS Server receives the query, and:
-  - Checks it's cache for the answer.
-  - If not in cache, asks other DNS Servers (Root, Autoritative).

 - Where each field for the record name, in order, stands for:
   - Service: the name of the service, SIP in this case on `_sip`.
   - Protocol: the transport protocol of the desired service, TCP or UDP.
 TCP in this example `_tcp`.